prime2911/liquor-store-ecommerce-website/README.md

 ## Requirements
 * Python 3.8 or higher.
 * A stable Internet connection.
-* Connection to a MySQL Server (e.g. using phpMyAdmin with XAMPP)
+* Connection to a MySQL Server (e.g. using phpMyAdmin with XAMPP).
+* (Optional) [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) is installed to be able to export HTML files as PDFs.

 ## Installation